eoinoreilly30/paint/README.md

 # Grid Paint
-A website for everyone to interact with a grid of colours
+A webapp to draw on a blank canvas.

-### Development
-Include ssl certs
+Uses websockets to communicate brushstrokes to clients in realtime.